 safety of the physical estate

-compliance with national requirements and standards including CQC, NICE, NHSLA
+compliance with national requirements and standards including CQC, NICE, NHS Resolution (formerly the NHSLA)

 Approve supporting strategies relating to these key strategies, including resourcing, training and development, and communication.

 Ensure effective interfaces between the quality sub-committees and the co-ordination of risk management processes across the Trust, both clinical and non-clinical.